 Proper and careful analysis of vibration data is laborious and time-consuming, but essential.
-At right are shown just four of the over 50 pages of tables which I prepared, relating to the detailed analysis of a partial set of vibration data for one road construction project.
+At right are shown just four of the over 50 pages of tables which I prepared, relating to the detailed analysis of the partial set of produced vibration data from one road reconstruction project.
 Each table looks at the same data in different ways and provides a view and analysis of different elements of the data.
-Virtually all of these views proved important in understanding what the data really said, versus what was claimed by the construction contractor and its vibration monitoring sub-contractor.
-For help in reading and understanding vibration monitoring data, read Vibration Data Reports.
-For more on possible problems to look for in analyzing the data, see Vibration Data Issues.
-The CVDG Pro page, Vibration Data Analysis, has much longer and more detailed listing of specific vibration monitoring issues.
-For detailed tips in analyzing the large amounts of vibration data generated in monitoring, see our CVDG Professional page, Vibration Data Handling.
+Virtually all of these views proved important in understanding what data were present and what they really said, versus what was claimed by the construction contractor, its insurance company, its lawyer, its vibration monitoring sub-contractor and the municipality sponsor of the project.12

-Standards and Their Proper Use
+Vibration Standards and Their Proper Use

-Distance Makes the Vibration Become Lesser, But....
+Distance Makes the Vibration Become Lesser, ....

 Vibrations die off with distance, although perhaps not as fast as most people would think.
-The lessening intensity with distance is the rationale behind what are called "scaled distance" calculations accepted and used by the mining industry to estimate vibration effects at distances other than those measured.
-The Federal Transit Administration's Noise and Vibration Manual (formally titled TRANSIT NOISE AND VIBRATION IMPACT ASSESSMENT) also provides a version of a scaled distance equation and necessary parameters for that equation to calculate expected vibration intensities at various distances from different types of standard construction operations5.
-This equation may be useful when no vibration data exist, but damage is done.
-Users of the equation should note that the benchmark vibration velocities for construction equipment given in that reference are indicated to be representative, not characteristic, of all such pieces of equipment or all methods of use of the equipment.
-You will need distances from your home to the vibration sources for use in this equation.
-You can either measure them or use Google Earth's Ruler feature to get them from satellite photos of your home and its surrounding area.
+The lessening intensity with distance is the rationale behind what are called "scaled distance" and similar vibration propagation calculations accepted and used by the mining industry to estimate vibration effects at distances other than those measured or using different amounts of explosives than those measured.
+The Federal Transit Administration's Noise and Vibration Manual (formally titled TRANSIT NOISE AND VIBRATION IMPACT ASSESSMENT) also provides a version of a "vibration propagation equation" and necessary parameters for that equation to calculate expected vibration intensities at various distances from different types of standard construction operations.5 This equation can be used, within its limitations, when no vibration data exist, but damage is done.
+The CVDG chapter, Vibration and Distance, provides an extended introduction to how vibrations move through the ground and how their velocities can be approximated using the FTA equation, along with some cautions about the proper use of such calculations.

-The frequency of the vibration wave trains is close to the resonance frequency of the house.
-At the resonance frequency, vibrations in the house grow with additional vibrations, rather than dying out.
+The frequency of the vibration wave trains is close to the natural resonance frequencies of the house.
+At the resonance frequencies, vibrations in the house grow with additional vibrations, rather than dying out.
 Thus, distant vibrations with resonant components can be more damaging than vibrations which originate nearby, especially when they last for longer than a few seconds, as is typical in construction vibration.
 Vibrations which may not be damaging close to the site of their inception, may become damaging at larger distances (typically, a few hundred yards for blasting vibrations), even though they are less intense at the greater distance.

 Locating and Using Blasting Seismographs